 As mentioned above, for formal plans it is best to use CAD software as appose to hand drawing them, there are a variety of programs to use and we have listed the most popular products below:

 - AutoCAD LT

-It is extremely important that your floor plans are drawn to an architectural scale, in CAD programmes the scale is always 1:1 (so the size that things actually are), and you then choose the scale you want it to be printed at in the printing or plot settings of your chosen programme.
+It is extremely important that your floor plans are drawn to an architectural scale, in CAD programs the scale is always 1:1 (so the size that things actually are), and you then choose the scale you want it to be printed at in the printing or plot settings of your chosen program.

 If you are hand drawing your plans, then you want to preferably choose either a scale of 1:100 or 1:50 depending on the size of the building and the level of detail you want to show.
 In some instances a 1:200 scale may be useful for quick iterations that require a small level of detail.